Cleaning your financial clutter is probably easier than you think. Here are five ways to straighten out your finances and gear up for the years ahead.

 It's not pleasant to think about, but COVID-19 led many people to ponder how their financial situation might affect their loved ones if they died.
 That means estate planning (which, by the way, does not require a 50-room villa, 100-foot yacht or stretch limousine).

 Life insurance is one area to consider.
-Applications for life coverage soared in 2020.2 "Term" life insurance, which covers you for a set period (such as 10 or 20 years), is a popular (and usually the least expensive) choice.
+Applications for life coverage soared early in the pandemic Opens in new window.
+"Term" life insurance, which covers you for a set period (such as 10 or 20 years), is a popular (and usually the least expensive) choice.
 "Permanent" policy options such as whole and universal life cost more but don't expire as long as the premiums are paid, and offer other advantages.
 Check with a financial professional to learn which policies best serve your needs.

 Your estate plan also includes a will or trust—and the latter might offer some tax benefits.
 If you don't already have these documents prepared, work with an estate planning attorney to get started.